Here’s what you need to know about Angora bunny genetics to keep your Angora colours strong, while still breeding for the choicest colours.

-When breeding angora rabbits for colour, on your homestead, you need to have an understanding of basic angora bunny genetics in order insure that you maintain the colour choices in your herd of angora rabbits.
-Allow only your favorite colours to be bred and in a few seasons you may find yourself bereft of choice.
+When breeding Angora rabbits for colour, on your homestead, you need to have an understanding of basic Angora bunny genetics in order to ensure that you maintain the colour choices in your herd of Angora rabbits.
+Allow only your favourite colours to be bred and in a few seasons, you may find yourself bereft of choice.
 For instance, I saved a lilac male for breeding.
 Lilac at the time was a choice colour and fairly rare, being a recessive gene and so I thought that by using this buck for breeding, I would ensure that I wouldn’t lose this colour to the more dominant chocolate genetics.
 However, lilac began to show up more and more in my breedings and after 3 years black and chocolate became difficult to get in a litter.
 Here’s what you need to know to keep your angora colours strong in your litters, while still breeding for the choicest colours in your French Angora rabbits.

 Angora Bunny Genetics and Adult Colours

-There are several ARBA approved angora colours and they can be cleanly defined into three main groups: White, Self and Agouti.
+There are several ARBA approved angora colours and they can be clearly defined into three main groups: White, Self and Agouti.

 A self rabbit is a solid coloured rabbit — Its face, back and stomach are the same colour.
 There are two basic colours in rabbits – Black and Chocolate.
 These two colours can be diluted to Blue and Lilac, respectively.